 His ISO compliance/certification program is industry-specific for Plastics and its Value-Chain Relationships.
 Not the competitors general off-the-shelf (creating unnecessary paper work with no accountability for operational/financial improvements).
 Yasenchak can be reached at [email protected] or call Garrett @ 404-793-9834 to schedule a conference call.

-A thorough one or two-day on-site analysis of a client’s facility.
+Lewis Yasenchak, ISO Expert, performs a thorough one or two-day on-site analysis of a client’s facility.
 The assessment starts at receiving raw materials and reviews the entire operation through finished goods–including your support functions.
 It is a complete health check of your operations providing observations and recommendations for improvement.
 Resulting deliverables include a supplier score card, pareto charts by assessment section, audit results per question, specific improvement recommendations and a complete executive briefing at the end of the assessment.